NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 RES provides an interface for accessing different kinds of game assets, configuration files and other input data, making it a logical cog in the machinery of the engine.
 However, to scale a game up painlessly, an engine needs a database in order to manage all metadata attached to the assets.
 This database might take a shape of either an external relational database like NoSQL or a manual management of text files.
-Lastly, the icing on the cake, a cherry on top, a roof for the house that is any modern game engine is the World Editor (EDI).
+Lastly, the icing on the cake, a cherry on top is the World Editor (EDI) - a place "where everything in a game engine comes together."
+[12 1.7.3]
-"The game world is where everything in a game engine comes together."
-[12 1.7.3] Consequentially, to have a visual world editor an engine needs to be logically assembled, which makes this submodule to reside at the top of the dependency hierarchy.
+"Scene creation is a large part of game development and in many cases visual editors beat code."
+[58] Consequentially, to have a visual world editor an engine needs to be logically assembled, which makes this submodule to reside at the top of the dependency hierarchy.
 It can be architected either as an independent piece of software, built on top of lower layer modules, or even be integrated right into a game.
 A world editor allows to visually create and manage both static and dynamic objects, navigate in a game world, display selections, layers, attributes, grids etc.